MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: Conclusions

 \section{Conclusions}

-In this paper we have presented an advanced Monte Carlo code (MOCCA) for the evolution of rich star clusters, including most aspects of dynamical interactions involving binary and single stars, internal evolution of single and binary stars and complicated process of escape in the static tidal field.
-The direct integration of a few body problem was introduced on the base of FewBody code developed by \citet{FCZR2004}.
-The stellar and binary internal evolution was done according to BSE code \citep[]{Hu2000,Hu2002}.
+In this paper we have presented an advanced Monte Carlo code (MOCCA) for the evolution of rich star clusters, including most aspects of dynamical interactions involving binary and single stars, internal evolution of single and binary stars and the complicated process of escape in the static tidal field.
+The direct integration of few body encounters was introduced on the basis of the Fewbody code developed by \citet{FCZR2004}.
+The stellar and binary internal evolution was done according to the BSE code \citep[]{Hu2000,Hu2002}.
 The description of the escape process was based on the theory presented by \citet{FH2000}.
-So, the MOCCA code is able to follow all channels of interaction up to binary-binary hierarchy including merging of stars, and the escape is not immediate any more, stars need time to find their way to escape from the $L_1$ and $L_2$ Lagrangian points.
-The probability of escape and probability for interaction are characterized by some free parameters which were adjusted by comparison of MOCCA and N-body simulation results for large $N$ systems, up to $N=200000$.
+Thus MOCCA is able to follow all channels of interaction up to binary-binary encounters, including merging of stars; and escape is not immediate any more: stars need time to find their escape route past the $L_1$ and $L_2$ Lagrangian points.
+The probability of escape and the probability for interaction are characterized by some free parameters which were adjusted by comparison of MOCCA and $N$-body simulation results for systems with large $N$, up to $N=200000$.